PayString/paystring-documentation/docs/getting-started.md

 ### API endpoint

 The PayID Public API treats a PayID address as the base endpoint for all of the following requests.
-Therefore, if you are requesting from `alice$wallet.com` the following paths would be:
+Therefore, if you are requesting payment from `alice$wallet.com` the path would be:

 ```http
 GET alice$wallet.com